-Pancreas transplantation is an option for patients with type 1 diabetes who have difficulty with labile blood (quick and wide swings in blood sugar level from high to low and from low to high) but aren’t able to detect when their glucose levels are dropping.
+A pancreas transplant is an option for patients with type 1 diabetes who have difficulty with labile blood (quick and wide swings in blood sugar level from high to low and from low to high), but aren’t able to detect when their glucose levels are dropping.
 In some cases, a pancreas transplant can also be done for patients with Type II diabetes.

 A pancreas transplant can be performed in these situations: